johnhm22/weatherapp/README.md

 ## Tech stack/framework
 The technology used is:
+* JavaScript
+* Express
+* Nunjucks as a templating engine for JavaScript
-HTML
+* HTML
-Node.js
+* Bootstrap 4

-API reference
+## API reference
+The api used can be found at https://openweathermap.org/api , specifically the apis for the current weather and five-day forecast were used

-Tests
+## Tests
+Tests have not yet been added

-How to use
+## How to use

 To do list